UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 4. Create your Azure application.

-5. Create a new Service Principal Name for the Azure application.
+5. Create a new service principal name for the Azure application.

-6. Assign the appropriate **Role** to your Service Principal Name.
+6. Assign the appropriate **Role** to your service principal name.

 7. Log in to your Azure Stack *Subscription* using the SPN account.